ansys/pyensight/doc/source/getting_started/index.rst

 To use PyEnSight, you must have a locally installed and licensed copy of Ansys EnSight 2022 R2 or later.

-To obtain a copy, see the `Ansys EnSight page <https://www.ansys.com/products/fluids/ansys-ensight>`_ on the Ansys website.
+To obtain a copy, see the `Ansys EnSight <https://www.ansys.com/products/fluids/ansys-ensight>`_ page on the Ansys website.

 Installation
 ------------
 The ``ansys-ensight`` package supports Python 3.8 through Python 3.11 on Windows and Linux.

-Install the latest package with this code:
+Install the latest package with this command:

 .. code::